samuelgozi/firebase-firestore-lite/README.md

 Introducing the `get` method.
 It works exactly as a `batchGet`, and that makes it different than the other `Transaction` methods because it is asynchronous.

 When using the `get` method inside a transaction we make sure that any write operation on a document returned from it will be atomic.
-So if the data in that document changed concurrently, and the one we have is no longer up-to-date, the whole transaction will fail.
+So, if the data in that document changed concurrently, and the one we have is no longer up-to-date, the whole transaction will fail.

 Here is how you can use it: